ZidPlan/zid/README.md

 Similarities:

-  * ZID and UUID both are 128 bit.
+  * Both are 128 bit.
-  * ZID and UUID both contain randomness.
+  * Both contain randomness.
-  * ZID and UUID both can be represented as hexadecimal lowercase strings.
+  * Both can be represented as hexadecimal lowercase strings.

 Differences:

-  * ZID has one form.
-UUID has multiple forms known as variants and versions.
-  * ZID mandates secure randomness.
-UUID has no mandate of secure randomness.
+  * A ZID specification mandates secure randomness.
+The UUID spect does not.
-  * ZID is entirely random.
-UUID has a non-random variant value.
+  * A ZID is entirely random.
+UUID-4 has one piece that's not random, that shows the variant number.
-  * ZID is entirely lowercase.
-UUID representation and reading allows uppercase or lowercase.
+  * A ZID string representation is entirely hexadecimal lowercase.
+A UUID string representation can use dashes, lowercase, uppercase.lowercase.
-  * ZID is entirely hex digits.
-UUID allows dashes to separate sequences.
+  * A ZID is specific.
+UUID-4 is one variant of the overall UUID specification.
-  * ZID is always 32 characters.
-UUID allows 32-36 characters depending on dashes.

 To format an ZID in the style of a UUID canonical representation: